-GABRIELLE IS CONTINUALLY WORKING ON THIS SPACE.
+GABRIELLE IS ONLY SORT OF WORKING ON THIS SPACE.
 PLEASE DIRECT QUESTIONS + COMPLAINTS TO @GABBYPRINTZ.

 Gabrielle Printz is an architectural researcher, writer and designer based in New York.
-She is a co-founder of feminist architecture collaborative, previously in residence at the GSAPP Incubator at NEW INC, an initiative of the New Museum. f-architecture's work has appeared in Harvard Design Magazine, Girls Like Us, ED, subtexxt, at UN-HABITAT III and the Morgan Library and Museum.
+She is a co-founder of feminist architecture collaborative, previously in residence at the GSAPP Incubator at NEW INC, an initiative of the New Museum. f-architecture's work has appeared in Harvard Design Magazine, Girls Like Us, ED, DUE, subtexxt, at UN-HABITAT III and the Morgan Library and Museum.

 Her current research explores landscapes of detention and the spatial and performative networks which connect border and prison.
 This exploration manifested most recently in the web-based project C-A-R-TRIP.US, an award-winning thesis for the Critical, Curatorial and Conceptual Practices in Architecture Program (MS.CCCP) at Columbia University GSAPP.
 Among her other efforts to see curious and spatial entanglements of bodies, media, and the law, C-A-R-TRIP attempts to visibilize the larger apparatus of US migrant detention as situated in an extended territory of bodily apprehension along the US/Mexico Border.

 Prior to her work @GSAPP, Gabrielle completed a Master of Architecture at the Buffalo School of Architecture and Planning with a thesis on the body.
 Understanding that this entity--which both produces and receives architecture--has historically been misrepresented in the discipline as a neutral or ideal dimensional figure, she designed and produced a diverse family of contingent "architectural bodies" with specific bodily expressions (gender, age, fatness, affinities for other bodies, and so on).
 While at Buffalo, Gabrielle taught first year design studios and recitations for architectural history.